What is CPD Engineers Australia?

 Engineer Australia CPD Assessments

-After the CPD audit, the CPD auditor must determine whether the applicant has fulfilled the CPD requirements satisfactorily or not.
-However, before assessing insufficient submission, the auditor must notify the applicant of the proposed assessment, including the reasons for it, and allow them at least 10 business days to comment on it.
+After the CPD audit, the CPD auditor must determine whether the applicant has fulfilled the CPD requirements satisfactorily.
+However, before assessing an insufficient submission, the auditor must notify the applicant of the proposed assessment, including the reasons for it, and allow them at least 10 business days to comment on it.

 How Can We Help You?